DarryanM/SEM-Group4/use-cases/use-case-1.md

 ### Success End Condition

-A report is available for HR to provide to finance.
+A report is available for Organisation.

 ### Failed End Condition